INTERVIEW BY MARKO SYRJÄLÄ. PHOTOS BY NUCLEAR BLAST AND ARTO LEHTINEN

-There’s a lot of experience in this band, but the name Cyhra is still quite a new name.
-But this group was originally created in 2017, right?
+There’s a lot of experience in this band, but Cyhra is still quite a new name.
+But this group was created in 2017, right?

-When the band was first announced, it was advertised as “a supergroup featuring members of In Flames, Amaranthe, Kamelot”, and there is also some guy from Finland in the band [laughter].
+When the band was first announced, it was advertised as “a supergroup featuring members of In Flames, Amaranthe, Kamelot,” and some guy from Finland in the band [laughter].
 So, tell me something about the birth of Cyhra?

 How did the band find the connection with Alex Landenburg?
-He has played in a lot of different bands including; At Vance, Annihilator, Axxis, Rhapsody, Stratovarius, and Kamelot.
+He has played in many various bands, including; At Vance, Annihilator, Axxis, Rhapsody, Stratovarius, and Kamelot.
 So, how did he end up in Cyhra?

-Many people don’t know it, but Jake used to sing backing vocals in Kamelot, and he has also done pyros for many bands, like Hammerfall, and Kamelot.
+Many people don’t know it, but Jake used to sing backing vocals in Kamelot, and he has also done pyros for many bands, like Hammerfall and Kamelot.
 He’s a pyrotechnician.
 And during those days, Kamelot toured with bands who had hired Alex, and that’s how they met.
-Alex was the drummer for whatever band and Jake as a pyrotechnician or background singer.
-They saw each other all the time, became friends and then when Jake realized, “Oh fuck, we’re going to form a band,” and I guess Alex was the first guy Jake thought for the job, “Oh man, I know the guy for many years, and he’s a great drummer.
+Alex was the drummer for whatever band, and Jake was a pyrotechnician or background singer.
+They saw each other all the time, became friends, and then when Jake realized, “Oh fuck, we’re going to form a band,” and I guess Alex was the first guy Jake thought for the job, “Oh man, I know the guy for many years, and he’s a great drummer.
 Let’s see.”
 Jake called him, “Hey, I have these new songs.”
-And Alex was like, “Wow, it’s really good stuff.
+And Alex was like, “Wow, it’s excellent stuff.
 If you ever need a drummer, I’d like to be a part of it.”
 “Well, now that you asked.”
 So, yeah.
 That was how it started.
 Jake and Jesper were writing songs together.
 Then they sent those to us, and the rest is history.

-We haven’t really talked about it, but obviously Jake has written a lot of the songs for the first four Amaranthe albums.
+We haven’t talked about it, but obviously, Jake has written many the songs for the first four Amaranthe albums.
 So, the bigger the basket, the more streams, the more something, you know?
-So, I mean obviously, he doesn’t mind if the band becomes huge, because he was the founding member, and he is proud of what he did with the group.
+So, obviously, he doesn’t mind if the band becomes huge because he was the founding member, and he is proud of what he did with the group.
 But at some point, he started felt like, like being in a marriage that isn’t happy, he wasn’t happy anymore.
 He wanted to do his own thing and.
 When Jake told me that, they had already started to write material for Cyhra.
-Well, it wasn’t Cyhra yet, it was just Jake and Jesper writing, they had no plans for anything.
+Well, it wasn’t Cyhra yet; it was just Jake and Jesper writing.
+They had no plans for anything.
 They were writing songs, and it then became Cyhra.